4lex4nder/ReshadeEffectShaderToggler-BG3/README.md

 A port of [Intel's XeGTAO](https://github.com/GameTechDev/XeGTAO) AO shader to ReShade making full use of `bg3_common.fxh`.
 Applied before fog by default.

 ### bg3_xegtao_gi.fx
 My poor, barebones attempt at using [visibility bitmasks](https://arxiv.org/abs/2301.11376) hacked into XeGTAO for AO and GI.
+Requires `bg3_crashpad.fx` running before it.
 Applied before fog by default.

 ### bg3_crashpad.fx
 A helper shader providing the game's normals and motion vectors in known formats.
 Executed before fog by default.